Skip to main content

 "Get" steps in Automations

-Use Get steps in Custom Automations to get data from related models/records
+Use Get steps in Custom Automations to retrieve data from related models/records

 Carly Hammond avatar